ARM-software/psa-api/doc/crypto/overview/conventions.rst

 For output buffers, the parameter convention is:

-``uint8_t *foo``
+``uint8_t *buf``
     Pointer to the first byte of the data.
     The pointer can be invalid if the buffer size is ``0``.

-``size_t foo_size``
+``size_t buf_size``
     The size of the buffer in bytes.

-``size_t *foo_length``
+``size_t *buf_length``
     On successful return, contains the length of the output in bytes.

-The content of the data buffer and of ``*foo_length`` on errors is unspecified, unless explicitly mentioned in the function description.
+The content of the data buffer and of ``*buf_length`` on errors is unspecified, unless explicitly mentioned in the function description.
 They might be unmodified or set to a safe default.
-On successful completion, the content of the buffer between the offsets ``*foo_length`` and ``foo_size`` is also unspecified.
+On successful completion, the content of the buffer between the offsets ``*buf_length`` and ``buf_size`` is also unspecified.

 Functions return :code:`PSA_ERROR_BUFFER_TOO_SMALL` if the buffer size is insufficient to carry out the requested operation.
 The interface defines macros to calculate a sufficient buffer size for each operation that has an output buffer.
 These macros return compile-time constants if their arguments are compile-time constants, so they are suitable for static or stack allocation.
-Refer to an individual function’s documentation for the associated output size macro.
+Refer to an individual function's documentation for the associated output size macro.

 Some functions always return exactly as much data as the size of the output buffer.
 In this case, the parameter convention changes to:

-``uint8_t *foo``
+``uint8_t *buf``
     Pointer to the first byte of the output.
     The pointer can be invalid if the buffer size is ``0``.

-``size_t foo_length``
+``size_t buf_length``
-    The number of bytes to return in ``foo`` if successful.
+    The number of bytes to return in ``buf`` if successful.

 .. _buffer-overlap: